Lionel Bruce Greaves: Military service

-Mission
+Career

-Following his military career, Greaves embarked on his missionary work.
-He had grown up in a Christian atmosphere and in 1922, ventured abroad to become the Vice-Principal at Wesley College of Education, Kumasi, Kumasi, Ghana.
+Greaves had grown up in a Christian atmosphere and in 1922, went abroad to become the Vice-Principal at Wesley College of Education, Kumasi, Kumasi, Ghana.
 Greaves worked to convert many Africans to Christianity.
-In addition during his time there, he wrote many letters to other missionaries and friends at home and multiple books.
+During his time there, he wrote many letters to other missionaries and friends at home and multiple books.

 In 1932, he moved to become the supervisor of Methodist schools, and in 1937, he became the educational advisor to non-Roman missions in East Africa, specifically Kenya and Uganda.
 His responsibility, along with Rev J C C Dougal's, was to train local teachers and develop progress reports.
 Prior to his next occupancy, Greaves was involved in a plane crash into a bush where he wasn't rescued for several days.

 From 1947 to 1950, Greaves served as the general manager of Methodist Schools.
-While working in Tanganyika, modern-day Tanzania, Greaves consistently met with the Standing Education Committee of the Tanganyika Missionary Council.
-Their mission was "To facilitate and coordinate the united witness of member churches and church-related organizations by building their capacity in evangelism, networking, advocacy, and socio-economic development for the benefit of the community."
+While working in Tanganyika, modern-day Tanzania, Greaves met with the Standing Education Committee of the Tanganyika Missionary Council, whose mission was "To facilitate and coordinate the united witness of member churches and church-related organizations by building their capacity in evangelism, networking, advocacy, and socio-economic development for the benefit of the community."
 In June 1950, he was appointed to the Officer of the Order of the British Empire, marking his significant contribution to British Society.
 After finishing his missionary work, Greaves continued to research and write in London.